Dyslexia support: @ 2 pm & 4pm each Tuesday.

 All learners will receive lesson/homework packs and membership of The Shine Learning Programme, with live online support to parents and carers each week, via Zoom.
 Parents/carers are more than welcome to join us.
 Video may be on or off, depending on how each learner feels.

 The Shine Learning Programme follows best practice methods, essential for learning to take place and ensuring the retention of skills learnt.
-Those whose learning style is consistent with dyslexia, would benefit from learning programmes that adhere to the following principles:
+Those whose learning style is consistent with dyslexia and dyscalculia would benefit from learning programmes that adhere to the following principles:

-all elements of a programme of learning must be highly structured and systematic, that provides built in time for reinforcement within the timetable of learning.
+• all elements of a programme of learning must be highly structured and systematic, which provides built-in time for reinforcement within the timetable of learning.

-A specialist tutor, qualified to teach children or students with dyslexia and other specific profiles of learning, can be a great support.
+• A specialist tutor, qualified to teach learners with dyslexia and other specific profiles of learning, can be a great support.
 A tutor must be able to give individual attention and can set the pace of learning to suit the individual.
 Working with a tutor can also help to build a learner’s self-confidence.

 A specialist tutor should: